Websoft9/aws/docs/stack-deployment.md

 2. Enter EC2 Dashboard, and click 【Launch Instance】to create Instance.
    ![Launch Instance](https://libs.websoft9.com/Websoft9/DocsPicture/en/aws/aws-addec2-websoft9.png)

-3. When choosing AMIs, click "View all public and private AMIs and search keyword "websoft9" to see the list of images.
+3. When choosing AMIs, click "View all public and private AMIs" and search keyword "websoft9" to see the list of images.
    ![Choose image of Websoft9](https://libs.websoft9.com/Websoft9/DocsPicture/en/aws/aws-ec2image-websoft9.png)

 4. Select the image you need and click【Continue】to subscribe.